ml-lab-cuny/menge_ros/README.md

 Here are several examples of MengeROS simulations.
 1. This [video](https://youtu.be/Q-qEu4oBmsw) shows the tradeshow world in action with a single robot that is controlled by an [external controller](http://wiki.ros.org/teleop_twist_keyboard).

-2. This [video](https://www.youtube.com/watch?v=zIs6h3l5YgU) compares ORCA and the original social forces model ().
+2. This [video](https://www.youtube.com/watch?v=zIs6h3l5YgU) compares ORCA and the original social forces model (Helbing, Dirk, and Peter Molnar.
+"Social force model for pedestrian dynamics."
+Physical review E 51.5 (1995): 4282.).
 Other examples of different collision avoidance models for pedestrians can be found [here](http://gamma.cs.unc.edu/Menge/intro_vids.html).

 3. This [video](https://www.youtube.com/watch?v=Ue1hHk6KlGg) shows an application of MengeROS for crowd-sensitive path planning.
 In the video, a robot (blue) navigates through a simple office-like environment around 90 pedestrians.
 The robot learns a distribution of the crowd using only local sensor observations.
 The left side shows the simulator, the right side shows the rviz visualization where the laser endpoints are in red.
 The dark regions of the grid indicate the likelihood of dense crowds.